 Priority outcomes for the new fund are to focus on those species and habitats most at risk that represent the unique characteristics of the Fraser Valley Lowlands and prioritize those species that serve as ‘umbrellas’ where their conservation indirectly protects many other species that share their habitat.
 The three major goals of the fund are:

-• Improve our understanding of the use and dependence by FVL raptors of remaining lowland grasslands, agricultural areas and wetlands for breeding and foraging; and,
+- Improve our understanding of the use and dependence by FVL raptors of remaining lowland grasslands, agricultural areas and wetlands for breeding and foraging to support their protection; and,

-• Establish clear, flexible and realistic raptor breeding and foraging habitat supply objectives for the FVL.
+- Establish clear, flexible and realistic raptor breeding and foraging habitat supply objectives for the FVL to drive and inform their protection.

 Photo by Allan Farrant